SylviaRemington/fans-first-fun-feed-frontend/README.md

 **The app was built to bring fans together to celebrate and share their unique, fun experiences at Savannah Bananas events, with a stretch goal to add features like dance move uploads, tutorials and likes.**

 <br>
-(POSSIBLY ADD ANY OF THIS IF NOT MENTIONED ABOVE:BFeatures -- eg sign in / registerr to your own account, view funmoments, create funmoments, update funmoments, delete funmoments, and be able to comment on funmoments)
+(POSSIBLY ADD ANY OF THIS IF NOT MENTIONED ABOVE: Features -- eg sign in / registerr to your own account, view funmoments, create funmoments, update funmoments, delete funmoments, and be able to comment on funmoments)
 <hr>

 # **Inspiration**